CTEP Program Description

 The expected weekly schedule of this position will total approximately 40 hours per week throughout the duration of the year.
 Some flexibility with scheduling is possible.

 In addition, members attend professional development days with their fellow CTEP members to enhance service-readiness skills, personal attributes at the service site, and citizenship skills.
 These Corps days take place twice a month on the 1st and 3rd Fridays from 9 AM to 4 PM, and these trainings are mandatory.
 Members also attend statewide AmeriCorps events, such as the Martin Luther King Day celebration, and/or serve on the statewide InterCorps Council.

 Specific Site Responsibilities

 The CTEP member will be working primarily with adults, and employment-aged youth on occasion, to build digital literacy skills and capacity around distance learning.
 There will be a mix of native and non-native English speakers, though most will be in our ESL program.
-The CTEP will create and administer onboarding processes for distance learning, lead basic computer skills classes for Open Door students, and collaborate with the Literacy Minnesota and state-wide distance learning teams to build capacity for distance learning.
+The CTEP will create and administer onboarding processes for distance learning, lead basic computer skills classes and labs for Open Door students, and collaborate with the Literacy Minnesota and state-wide distance learning teams to build capacity for distance learning.

 A CTEP who is bilingual in both English and Somali would be especially well-suited to serving individuals who attend classes through Open Door, as in 2019 Somali was the primary language of our students, and over 50% listed Somali as their primary language.